 Ho Chi Minh City is a huge bustling place.
 In all honesty, it can feel a little overwhelming when you first touch down.
 I mean there is this huge sprawling city laid out in front of you, with motorbikes and loud noises everywhere.

 Located on the Southern Coast of Vietnam you will find the island of Phu Quoc.
-Imagine soft, white sand lines its shores with palm trees swaying.
-On land, you’ll find protected tropical rainforest, plenty of accommodation options, and great diving opportunities.
+Imagine soft, white sand lining its shores with palm trees swaying.
+On land, you’ll find protected tropical rainforests, plenty of accommodation options, and great diving opportunities.